zsiki/GeoEasy/doc/step_by_step.rst

 are black, prelimanary eastings are red.
 Colors can be customized in the **File/Colors...** menu from the main window.

 Field values can be edited in the same way as fieldbooks.
+The default mask for fieldbooks and coordanate lists can be configured in the *geo_easy.msk* file (*geoMaskDefault* and *cooMaskDefault* variables)

 Graphic window
 --------------